rkuivila/Mellite/README.md

 ## statement

-Mellite is a graphical front end for [SoundProcesses](http://github.com/Sciss/SoundProcesses).
+Mellite is a computer music application, implemented as a graphical front end for [SoundProcesses](http://github.com/Sciss/SoundProcesses).
 It is (C)opyright 2012&ndash;2014 by Hanns Holger Rutz.
 All rights reserved.
 Mellite is released under the [GNU General Public License](http://github.com/Sciss/Mellite/blob/master/licenses/Mellite-License.txt) v3+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

 ## building